 - Can you comfortably lower yourself into, and climb out of, the kayak?

 - Do you have enough room for your legs?
 Can you brace your knees and feet adequately?

 - Are you able to lift and carry the boat?

 - Is there enough storage space for the gear you plan to carry with you?

 Kayak Rudder type

-The other main factor to consider is if you want a rudder you can control, a fixed skeg or neither.
-This decision will come down to the type and the location of kayaking you plan to do.
+Another factor to consider is whether you want a rudder you can control, a fixed skeg or neither.
+This decision will come down to the type of kayaking you plan to do and where you plan to do it.
 Here’s the breakdown: